rubenfiszel/master-thesis/src/rbpf.md

 ### Intuition

-The intuition of keeping track of multiple representations of the distribution is exactly the approach taken by the particle filter.
+The intuition of keeping track of multiple representatives of the distribution is exactly the approach taken by the particle filter.
 The particle filter has the advantage that the distribution is never transformed back to a gaussian so there are fewer assumptions made about the noise and the transformation.
 It is only required to be able to calculate the expectation from a weighted set of particles.

 ## Particle Filter